Evaluating quality metrics through the lenses of psychophysical measurements of low-level vision: Experimental results and analysis

+The results of contrast matching for each metric are reported in row (e) \figref{metrics_results_main_fig} as continuous lines, with different colors assigned to different contrast magnitudes.
+Note the missing segments of the line mean that contrast could not be matched to the reference.
 None of the quality metrics we tested could predict contrast constancy --- the ``flattening'' of the perceived contrast at large contrast values.
 In terms of contrast matching results, the quality metrics can be split into three groups.
 The first group is the metrics that do not contain any spatial processing, such as PSNR-Y or CIEDE2000.
-Those metrics maintain contrast constancy at large contrast but obviously cannot model the reduced perceived magnitude of small and medium contrast (their lack the U-shape in row (h) of \figref{metrics_results_main_fig}).
+Those metrics maintain contrast constancy at large contrast but obviously cannot model the reduced perceived magnitude of small and medium contrast (their lack the U-shape in row (e) of \figref{metrics_results_main_fig}).
 The second group is the metrics that explicitly employ a contrast sensitivity function as a low-pass filter (sCIELab or FLIP) or a band-pass filter (ColorVideoVDP, HDR-VDP-3), or employ a frequency decomposition that modulates sensitivity with frequencies (MS-SSIM, DSS, HaarPSI, NLPD).
 For all metrics in this group, the lines of matching contrast are parallel to each other and show little flattening for high contrast.
 ColorVideoVDP and HDR-VDP-3 predict the CSF peak at lower frequencies and, therefore, show higher misalignment with the data of Georgeson and Sullivan.
-The final group is the metrics that fail to maintain contrast response across frequencies and show very erratic behavior (VIFp, FSIMc, VSI, TOPIQ, LPIPS-VGG).
+The final group is the metrics that fail to maintain contrast response across frequencies and show erratic behavior, such as VIFp, FSIMc, VSI, TOPIQ, and LPIPS-VGG.
+The metrics behavior in this test is similar to that of the contrast detection test.

-\paragraph{Matching across color directions} We want metrics to correctly estimate the magnitude of perceived contrast not only across spatial frequencies but also across different color directions.
-To test for that, we rely on the data of Switkes and Crognale \cite{switkes1999comparison}, who matched contrast along different contrast modulation directions in a color space, as shown in column (d) of \figref{testing_methodology}.
-The data allowed us to generate square-wave gratings in the achromatic (grayscale), red-green, and yellow-violet color directions so that the perceived magnitude of contrast for each is matched.
-In row (i) of \figref{metrics_results_main_fig}, we plot the metrics' response of each such triplet, connected by a line.
-If a metric correctly matches contrast across color directions, the response of the metric should be the same, and the lines should be horizontal.